 Deep learning in computer vision and sensor fusion

-The goal of the first part is to give a brief introduction of DL and then turning to introduce a most popular DL architecture (Convolutional Neural Networks) with a focus on learning common CNN models for main computer vision tasks: image classification, object localization, object detection, semantic segmentation and instance segmentation.
+- The goal of the first part is to give a brief introduction of deep learning (DL) and then turning to introduce most popular DL architectures for main computer vision tasks: image classification, object localization, object detection, semantic segmentation and instance segmentation.

-Study methods: Lectures, practical project (individual and team work) and exam testing the understanding of essential concepts.
-The recorded lectures can be accessed through Moodle course page.
-There is only an online session after each two lectures for questions and assignments.
+The course offers a completely free schedule as the recorded lectures can be accessed through the Moodle course page.
+There is an online session after each two lectures for questions and assignments.

-More information in University of Turku’s course page.
+More information in the University of Turku study guide.

 You can get a digital badge after completing this course.